leomuniz/wordpress-devstarter-theme/README.md

 # WordPress Dev Starter Theme
 This theme was made from the Twenty Twenty official WP theme by the WordPress team.
-It's meant to be a slim starter theme for developers with the most relevant features present in most sites.
+I implemented it to use it as a starter theme to my own projects.
+It's meant to be a slim theme for developers with the most relevant features present in most sites.
 Feel free to use it, modified, suggest changes or help improving it.

 ## Quick-start
 - Define basic settings on the `functions.php`